EricZhu718/UR5-Robotics-Lab/README.md

 ### 6. Inverse Kinematics Solver
 - There's an inverse kinematics solver built into the robot that is both faster and accurate.
 To call it, simply say ``self.robot.movel``
 - Alteratively, pybullet has a built-in inverse kinematics solver as well
-- Mara and I trained an
+- Mara and I trained an RL for reach task at one point, but the coordinates didn't line up perfectly when we translated the arm from simulation to the real world
+-

 ### Tips / Tricks